weyoume/wenode/doc/api-notes.md

     server-pem = data/ss-cert-key.pem
     server-pem-password = password

-When connecting to the API, you can use the `cli_wallet` to honor a specific certificate, individual CA, or CA bundle file with the `-a` option:
+When connecting to the API, you can use the `cliwallet` to honor a specific certificate, individual CA, or CA bundle file with the `-a` option:

-    programs/cli_wallet/cli_wallet -s wss://mydomain.tld:8091 -a data/ss-cert.pem
+    programs/cliwallet/cliwallet -s wss://mydomain.tld:8091 -a data/ss-cert.pem

 Note that the hostname `mydomain.tld` needs to match the CN field in the certificate.